victoriaraya/email_deleter/README.md

 ### Set up cron job

 To ensure proper permissions (for Mac), you may have to add Terminal and cron to Full Disk Access in System Preferences (through Security & Privacy).
-In this example, the script will be run everyday at 10 am.
+In this example, the script will be run everyday at 10 am and 2 pm.

     crontab -e
-    0 10 * * * <path-to-app>/run_email_app.sh
+    0 10,14 * * * <path-to-app>/run_email_app.sh

 ## Contributing